Arithmetic of Borcherds products: Integral theory of -expansions

 \begin{proposition} If we set

 there is a unique morphism

-of formal $R$-schemes whose base change to $\C$ agrees with the morphism of Proposition \ref{prop:torsor splitting}.
-Moreover, if $t$ is any point of the source and $s$ is its image in $\widehat{ \mathcal{S} }_K(G,\DD,\Sigma)_{/R}$, the induced map of local rings $\co_s\to \co_t$ is faithfully flat. \end{proposition}
+of formal algebraic spaces over $R$ whose base change to $\C$ agrees with the morphism of Proposition \ref{prop:torsor splitting}.
+Moreover, if $t$ is any point of the source and $s$ is its image in $\widehat{ \mathcal{S} }_K(G,\DD,\Sigma)_{/R}$, the induced map on \'etale local rings $\co^{et}_s\to \co^{et}_t$ is faithfully flat. \end{proposition}

 \begin{proof} The uniqueness of such a morphism is clear.
 We have to show existence.
 The proof of this proceeds just as that of Proposition~\ref{prop:torsor splitting}, except that it uses Proposition~\ref{prop:strata descp} as input.
-The only additional observation required is that $p$ is unramified in $F$, and so we have an isomorphism
+The only additional observation required is that we have an isomorphism